SolidLabResearch/ODRL-Test-Conflicts/data/documentation/testcase-10.md

 @prefix report: <https://w3id.org/force/compliance-report#>.

 ex:policy10b a odrl:Set;
-    odrl:description "Alice is prohibited to read if she is both a student and employee";
+    odrl:description "Alice is prohibited to read if she is both a student and employee.";
     odrl:prohibition [
         a odrl:Prohibition ;
         odrl:assignee ex:alice;